SASP Recording and passcode – 9/12/2023

 - meet the 40-hour Oregon DOJ/DHS Training Requirement.

-- designate a Lead Sexual Assault Advocate to support victim access to sexual assault services and ensure that culturally-specific services are made available to marginalized or underserved communities.
+- designate a Lead Sexual Assault Advocate to support victim and survivor access to sexual assault services.

-- receive an additional 24 hours of advanced sexual assault training.
-Training on population- and culturally-specific services and practices may substitute for a portion of the required training hours.
+- receive an additional 24 hours of advanced sexual assault training, including training on population- and culturally-specific services and practices.

 Additional SASP Resources